Which majors cannot study abroad?

 Where can I study abroad?

 The possibilities are limited only by your initiative and the limitations of your major.
-Wittenberg students have spent time abroad studying in Buddhist temples; others have studied in the safari in Kenya.
+Wittenberg students have spent time abroad studying in Buddhist temples; others have studied volcanoes in South America.
 The majority of students choose to go to Asia or Europe, but the choices are certainly not limited to these destinations.

 If you have any additional questions about Wittenberg's Study Abroad program that are not answered here, please contact the Office of International Education at: